elewa-academy/Modular-Design/02-mvc/README.md

 1. Follow the progressive [MVC Refactor Videos](https://www.youtube.com/watch?v=6iI7_EiuvkE), coding along with George.
 As you follow along, build a branch/release repo like you did for Practical JavaScript in the last project.
 2. Read & replicate the 3 Additional Codes To Study in the resource section.
 3. Refactor the final version of Practical JavaScript into a full MVC application.
 You will again need to do this on a separate branch and create a new release for this newest version.
+4. Get and give at least one code review for this project.

 [TOP](#index)